dansmyers/Simulation-Fall-2019/Labs/0-Setup.md

 $ mkdir cms380
 ```

-When the command executes it doesn't print anything (this is normal behavior for Unix / Linux commands&mdash*silence is golden*), but
+When the command executes it doesn't print anything (this is normal behavior for Unix / Linux commands &mdash *silence is golden*), but
 you can verify that it succeeded by listing the contents of the directory.

 ```